 - The above KPIs are for generic benchmarking.

 - These metrics vary across industries and countries.

 When to use Google Ads v/s Facebook Ads

 Facebook ads are better for higher funnel marketing objectives like creating brand awareness because the audience on Facebook is not actively looking to buy anything, at least not while they’re on Facebook.
 They’re simply browsing, and your ad *might* happen to catch their attention and prompt them to learn more.
-Google ads are well suited for lower funnel marketing goals like lead generation because the user is actively searching with an intent to act.
+Google ads are well suited for lower-funnel marketing goals like lead generation because the user is actively searching with the intent to act.

 Use Case for Google Ads:

 All businesses need more sales, which makes it easier for marketers to use Google ads when they’re hot on the heels of chasing conversions.
 Google ads work better for brands whose products/service people are actively searching for, like a plumbing company or a hair salon.

 People search for everything under the sun on Google, but that doesn’t imply Google ads are your best bet.
 For example, if you were a new startup selling AI-powered auto-tracking phone mounts like Obsbot, it wouldn’t make sense to use Google ads initially because no one is searching for “auto-tracking Phone mounts”.
 Don’t believe us?
 See the screenshot from SEMRush for this keyword: